zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/coalesce.md

 A company uses Entity Framework and imports customers with the `BulkMerge` method to insert new customers and update existing customers.

-However, there is a particularity.
+However, there is a peculiarity.
 The customer data to import doesn't contain all values (some are null).
 For some columns, we want to keep the destination value if the source value is null.

 In summary:

-- When the source `Email IS NULL`, the destination value is keep
+- When the source `Email IS NULL`, the destination value is kept
 - When the source `Email IS NOT NULL`, the destination value is updated

 ## Solution

-The`Coalesce` option have 3 solutions to this problem:
+The `Coalesce` option has 3 solutions to this problem:

 - [On[Action]UseCoalesce](#onactionusecoalesce)
 - [CoalesceOn[Action]Expression](#coalesceonactionexpression)